Sima Rong: During the reign of Emperor Hui

 After the ascension of Emperor Hui in May 290, on 25 May 291, Sima Rong was named the Grand General of the Western Expedition.

 At the beginning of Emperor Hui's reign, Sima Lun was given military command over Qinzhou and Yongzhou.
 During his tenure, Lun's administration caused a series of tribal revolt which peaked in 296.
 Both Lun and Sun Xiu placed the blame on the Inspector of Yongzhou, Xie Xi (解系), and the two sides sent petitions to the court accusing one another.
 Lun was eventually recalled to Luoyang, and was replaced by Sima Rong.
 Xie also called for Sun Xiu's execution, believing that it would appeal to the tribes' demands.
 The minister, Zhang Hua considered it and told Sima Rong to prepare Sun's execution.
 However, an acquaintance of Sun Xiu, Xin Ran managed to convince Sima Rong not to carry out Zhang's orders.

 In 296, when Sima Rong was re-appointed the Grand General of the Western Expedition and made Chief Controller of Yong and Liang provinces to quell Qi Wannian's rebellion, Zhou Chu was named the vanguard general.
 As Palace Aide to the Censor-in-Chief (御史中丞), Zhou had no fear in indicting and exposing the wrongdoings of other ministers.
 He thus offended many, including Sima Rong.
 His fellow general Sun Xiu (孫秀) warned him and suggested him to bid his aging mother a final farewell.
 Zhou Chu replied, "One cannot fulfill both filial piety and loyalty at the same time.
 Since I have already chosen to serve my country...
 I will die for it."

 Zhou Chu was ordered to take 5,000 soldiers to attack the 70,000-strong enemy.
 After the attacks began, Sima Rong also ordered his supply to be cut off completely.
 Zhou's troops ran out of arrows and the generals assigned to reinforce him did not help.
 When asked to flee, Zhou Chu replied, "I am a minister of a nation.
 Isn't it proper to die for one's country?"
 He fought to his death.

 On 7 May 300, Sima Rong took part in the coup to depose Jia Nanfeng as empress.
 Jia's associates, including Pei Wei, Zhang Hua and Jia Mi were executed.
 On 11 May, Sima Rong was made taizi (太宰; "Grand Chancellor").
-Later, in c.October, Sima Rong was named Chancellor (the former post of situ, which was renamed by Lun's administration), but he did not accept the post.
+Later, in c.October, Sima Rong was named Chancellor (the former post of situ [Minister over the Masses], which was renamed by Lun's administration), but he did not accept the post.

-On 16 August 301, after the fall of Sima Lun, Sima Rong was again granted the positions of taizai and situ.
+On 16 August 301, after the fall of Sima Lun, Sima Rong was again granted the positions of taizai and Minister over the Masses.